Thursday, March 26, 2026

 Access aids

-One way to ensure accessibility: ramps (Credit: Shutterstock)
+One option for accessibility: ramps (Credit: Shutterstock)

 Accessibility aids enable people with reduced mobility to enter or leave their surroundings safely and easily.
 These aids facilitate access and help to overcome barriers.
 The most common access aids include ramps, stair lifts, elevators, (automatic) door openers and automatic sliding doors.